Karnataka Cong padayatra continues; FIR against Siddaramaiah, D K Shivakumar | Politics

 - India

-Karnataka Congress' 'padayatra' (foot march), demanding implementation of the Mekedatu project across the Cauvery river, continued on Monday, even as an FIR was registered against 38 party members, including state president D K Shivakumar and Leader of Opposition in the Assembly Siddaramaiah, for violation of COVID-19 rules.
+Karnataka Congress' 'padayatra' (foot march), demanding implementation of the Mekedatu project across the Cauvery river, continued on Monday, even as an FIR was registered against 38 people, including state president D K Shivakumar and Leader of Opposition in the Assembly Siddaramaiah, for violation of COVID-19 rules.

 Meanwhile, Chief Minister Basavaraj Bommai called the padayatra as ''politically motivated'' and questioned the opposition party's contribution to the project.